victorcasi/data_science/projects/Renault/README.md

 ## 📂 **Repository Structure**

-- `src/`: Contains the Python scripts and the developed library for estimating confidence intervals.
+- `library/`: Contains the developed library for estimating confidence intervals.
 - `notebooks/`: Jupyter notebooks with data analysis and case study results.
-- `docs/`: Documentation for the methodology and code.
+- `docs/`: Documentation for the methodology and code + presentation in powerpoint.
-- `data/`: Sample datasets (anonymized) used for case studies.
-- `results/`: Plots, tables, and final report of the findings.

 ---